Charles Montague Ede: Housing and industrial relations

 Charles Montague Ede's cornerstone stone at the Essex Crescent Rest Garden, Kowloon Tong.

-Realising the poor housing conditions and soaring rents of the Portuguese clerks were facing in Hong Kong, Ede proposed a scheme of establishing a Garden City on a large area of land at the back of Wong Nai Chung village known as "Cidades Cameons" project.
+Realising the poor housing conditions and soaring rents the Portuguese clerks were facing in Hong Kong, Ede proposed a scheme of establishing a Garden City on a large area of land at the back of Wong Nai Chung village known as "Cidades Cameons" project.
 Despite considerable opposition, Ede's proposal was approved by the Secretary of State however was eventually dropped and replaced by a block of residences developed by the Hongkong Land and Savings Society.
 After that, Ede turned his attention to Kowloon Tong and became general manager of the Kowloon Tong and New Territories Development Co..
 The company spent $8,000,000 on the Kowloon Tong estate scheme of building 250 houses to relieve the pressing house storage.
 Ede Road in Kowloon Tong is named after him in memory of his contribution to the development of Kowloon Tong.

 He also concerned about the labour relations in Hong Kong at the time when trade unionist movements were strong in the colony.
-He suggested a series of measures to prevent strikes, forming the Hong Kong Industrial Security Association and the project of building a trades building at Yaumati where there would be training facilities for the Chinese workers and an Association store, a restaurant, a hospital and a gymnasium.
+He suggested a series of measures to prevent strikes, forming the Hong Kong Industrial Security Association and the project of building a trades building at Yau Ma Tei where there would be training facilities for the Chinese workers and an Association store, a restaurant, a hospital and a gymnasium.